Contact Us for a Free Consultation (213) 542-0979

 Child Molestation Punishments in California

-And of course, the legislature has also stepped in and put punishments for certain offenses.
-For example, you could be looking at a life sentence if the victim is young enough and also if the molestation is going on a long time — over the course of a period of time — and there's multiple occasions of it.
+And, of course, the legislature has also stepped in and put punishments for certain offenses.
+For example, you could be looking at a life sentence if the victim is young enough and also if the molestation is going on a long time — throughout a period — and there are multiple occasions of it.

-Different Types of California Child Molestation Crimes
+Different Types of Child Molestation Crimes

 There are many different types of California child molestation crimes, and all carry serious penalties.
 Child molestation crimes include: